 SOLAR POWERED RACING CARS & TEAMS

-Solar powered car racing events continue to gain in popularity the world over.
 They say racing improves the breed and this is no exception.
 What is clear from the make up of the teams below, is that most of the development of solar racers is undertaken by university teams.
-It seems this is a young engineers sport and that the cars of the future are being developed without any major assistance from the big car makers, but with sponsorship from educational institutions and business.
+This is a young engineers sport and these are the cars of the future, for the most part being developed without any major assistance from the big car makers, but with sponsorship from educational institutions and business.
+Big thanks to them!

 SOLAR CAR TEAMS